StormPetrel1/3D-Vector-Graphics-Demo/README.md

 A demo of an OpenGL shader using a custom 3D rendering algorithm.
 Uses vector math such as cross product and dot product to create the projection.

-Recommended way to view is to download Love2D v11.5 and drag-drop the source folder onto love.exe.
+Recommended way to test is to download Love2D v11.5 and drag-drop the source folder onto love.exe.
 For instructions on building the demo from its source, see the [Love2D documentation](https://love2d.org/wiki/Game_Distribution).

 Shown below is a hilly landscape rendered with the shader: